puneettokhi/linux/README.md

 **Q3.
 Comment on the frequency of exits- does the number of exits increase at a stable rate? or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?**

 **Ans** The number of exits seem to increase at a constant rate.
-I tested the numbr of exits using the my test code by calling the cpuid function inside the C code and passing eax with the value of 0x4FFFFFFF.
+I tested the number of exits using my test code by calling the `cpuid` function inside my test C code by passing eax with the value of 0x4FFFFFFF.
 I noticed that the number of exits seem to increase about 4000-5000 exits everytime I checked using my test code.
 The most number of exits were observed during the VM bootup which easily crossed almost a million exits.
 The VM boot seemed to spent a lot of time in cycles and the exits were the largest compared to all other operations.
-After doing some I/O operations like creating a file, the exits seem to increase significantly.
+Also, after doing some I/O operations like creating a file, the exits seem to increase significantly.